-Ministerial Direction/ Date of Compliance Year of Adoption Action to demonstrate implementation/response Ministerial Direction referred to in letter from Dr Andrew Goodall on 19 th December 2019 Action on 2019-20 Pension Tax Impacts 2019 Following the letter the Director General on the 19th December 2019, all health board medical staff were made aware of the all-Wales position regarding pensions and the ongoing tax implications and details circulated to all staff affected.
-The Medial Director issued communication to all medical staff backed up with detailed discussions through the local negotiating committee and local British Medical Association representatives WHC 2020 (11) Temporary Amendments to Model Standing Orders, Reservation and Delegation of Powers - Local Health Boards, NHS Trusts, Welsh Health Specialised Services Committee, Emergency Ambulances Services Committee and 2020 Temporary changes were made to standing orders in March 2020 to reflect the fact that the annual general meetings were to be held by November 2020 rather than July 2020 and the tenure of independent members and associate board members were flexed for those nearing the end of their term while process was suspended to ensure organisations were not left with vacancies.
-The changes were in place until standing orders have now been revised back to the original arrangements.
+Ministerial Direction/ Date of Compliance Year of Adoption Action to demonstrate implementation/response Ministerial Direction referred to in letter from Dr Andrew Goodall on 19 th December 2019 Action on 2019-20 Pension Tax Impacts 2019 Following the letter the Director General on the 19 th December 2019, all health board medical staff were made aware of the all-Wales position regarding pensions and the ongoing tax implications and details circulated to all staff affected.
+The Medial Director issued communication to all medical staff backed up with detailed discussions through the local negotiating committee and local British Medical Association representatives WHC 2020 (11) Temporary Amendments to Model Standing Orders, Reservation and Delegation of Powers - Local Health Boards, NHS Trusts, Welsh Health Specialised Services Committee, Emergency Ambulances Services Committee and Health Education and Improvement Wales 2020 Temporary changes were made to standing orders in March 2020 to reflect the fact that the annual general meetings were to be held by November 2020 rather than July 2020 and the tenure of independent members and associate board members were flexed for those nearing the end of their term while the public appointments process was suspended to ensure organisations were not left with vacancies.
+The changes were in place until 31 st March 2021 and standing orders have now been revised back to the original arrangements.